JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - Thumbnail caching is now improved within a single backend process, but persistent cache reuse across dyno restarts or multiple instances is still open.
 - `gallery_v2.images` is intentionally unseeded for now because the current live schema does not catalog images yet; a later backfill should derive canonical image rows from a trusted S3 inventory path rather than the current ad hoc API shape.
 - Image-level DB routes are still limited by the empty `gallery_v2.images` catalog, so paths such as `/api/delete-image-db` are not meaningfully migrated until image backfill lands or those routes are retired.
-- The live database layer is migrated now, but the hosted backend will not use the new v2-default search path until this code is deployed.
+- The main frontend gallery path is migrated locally now, but the hosted website will not use the explicit `?schema=gallery_v2` request until this frontend build is deployed.
 - The schema comparison Test Page currently samples random images, so repeated runs or a matched-image mode would make public-vs-v2 timing comparisons less noisy.
 - Red-tag exclusion currently depends on right click; a mobile-safe exclusion affordance is still worth adding.
 - There are stale tag utilities and duplicate context files that should either be removed or realigned.